Learning Human Activity Patterns using Clustered Point Processes with Active and Inactive States: Estimation

-To estimate $\btheta$, directly maximizing the likelihood function in (\ref{like}) is computationally impractical, since the number of elements in $\mathcal{Y}$ grows exponentially with $n$, making the exact evaluation of the sum extremely difficult.
-An alternative approach is to employ an EM algorithm that treats $Y_1,\ldots,Y_n$ as missing data.
-However, it can be shown that the E-step in the EM procedure requires the calculation of $P_{\btheta}(Y_l=h|\t,\x)$ for a given $\btheta$, $h=0,1$, $l=1,\ldots,n$.
-We have
+To estimate $\btheta$, directly maximizing the likelihood function in (\ref{like}) is computationally impractical since the number of elements in $\mathcal{Y}$ grows exponentially with $n$.
+An alternative approach is to employ an EM algorithm that treats $Y_1,\ldots, Y_n$ as missing data.
+However, the E-step in the EM procedure requires calculating $P_{\btheta}(Y_l=h|\t,\x)$, which is not tractable.

-where $\y|y_l=h$ denotes $\y$ with $y_l$ fixed at $h$.
-Since the above expression cannot be further simplified, finding this conditional probability requires calculating $O(2^{n})$ terms.
-Therefore, calculating the conditional probabilities in the E-step remains a computationally intensive task.
 To overcome the computational difficulty, we consider a composite likelihood approach in the next section.